RepoMining/SimilarityCal/README.md

 The idea of the multi-classification is to observe the accuracy of the model.
 If the accuracy is high and available, the output of the *softmax* layer which is a vector consisting of 130 probabilities can be used to calculate the cosine similarity.

 In this part, each single embedding has been tested and the repo embbeding also is trained.
 The results are not good, it is overfitting due to limit of dataset.
+The sub-strategy has been **discarded** and there is no implementation of API and it just is implemented for testing.

 **Bi-classification:**